 PDFs are frequently involved in the preparation of proposals for research grants and in other forms of acquiring research support.
 The degree of involvement in these processes by the PDF, and the level of supervision offered by the supervising faculty member, varies widely.
-Beyond the support offered by the supervising faculty member and academic unit, additional support and information about available research funding is available from the Office of Research Services.
+Beyond the support offered by the supervising faculty member and academic unit, additional support and information about available research funding is available from the Office of Research Services and other units in the VP, Research and Innovation portfolio.